PNRI Science: Mystery and Discovery

 Lisa Stubbs 02:49

 The Genome Project came along right around the time, or started to become much more crystallized right around the time I was in graduate school, and then as a postdoctoral fellow, it really started to take off.
 And in my very early independent career as a researcher, as a lab director, and I got in on the early wave.
 I was involved in it from the earliest stages, and it really had a different point of view, and that was, this is a big undertaking, boys and girls, it’s time for us to work together.
 It’s time for us to team up.
 You can’t just close your doors and work on your own little project.
 We’re only going to make this work if we if we collaborate, and if we work in teams.
 And it took a really long time for the biological research community to get their hands around that, and they still aren’t, to some degree, partly because of culture, partly because of that’s that’s the way you say.
 NIH funds a lot of the research, and there’s been some effort to try to push teamwork.
 But what the Genome Project did is it told us what we can do if we do team up and sort of break down the walls of our laboratories and and work in multi disciplinary groups, but the culture of biomedical research still is pretty seriously locked into individual labs with individual space, and you got your individual students and your individual everything is, is very much group oriented, small group oriented.
 And there’s, there’s more collaboration than there was before the Genome Project threw open the doors to so much data, so much information that we didn’t have before.
 No one group can do it on their own.
 So I think there’s a lot more collaboration than there was before, just because you can’t be a specialist in everything.
 There are some groups that are but it’s very rare, and they need to team up in order to be able to solve the problem.
 Because the problems are huge, and the groups that are pulling together multidisciplinary points of.
 You are crushing everyone else.
 They’re making the big breakthroughs.
 They’re inventing the new methods.
 And the big breakthroughs are coming because groups pool their resources, they pool their ideas and their efforts towards something bigger.
 And more and more of that is happening.
 So I what I imagine that is there going to be more of a trajectory in that direction, that that’s such an efficient way for us to work, and it makes it is the way the big breakthroughs are made.
 And my guess, my maybe I’m being optimistic.
 Maybe 10 years is too, too little for this.
 But I would imagine in 10 years, the trajectory will continue.
 There’ll be fewer individual, teeny labs chipping away at Tiny problems, and there’ll be more collaboratives, more cooperatives, more big groups that work together to solve big problems.
-That’s what I think
+That’s what I think.

 Jack Faris 06:03

-that pivotal, as I get it, catalytic development of the human genome project.
+That pivotal, as I get it, catalytic development of the human genome project.
 I think we get from you a sense of how, what a fulcrum that was for vaulting the field forward, at the time, very much from the periphery, I had a sense that it was that had some elements of controversy, that there were questions about whether this amount of investment was going to pay off usefully.
 Could you talk a little bit about that particular era?
 Oh, yes.
 And the degree to which there was something short of consensus?
-Oh, there

 Lisa Stubbs 06:38

-was some way short of consensus.
+Oh, there was some way short of consensus.
 There were people who were really pushing for the project, and there were people who were pushing most people were pushing against it, partly because of this cultural issue that I talked about, and the idea of the small labs doing their own thing, and how successful that had been for such a long time, it fits the NIH Funding mold a lot better than the big group science does, and everybody knew that if, if NIH and other funding agencies started investing in these big science ideas and these big science collaboratives, that there would be less money to go around for the small groups that are working on a tiny little aspect of, you know, brain development or heart development or whatever, and that that would stop the progress.
 And indeed, we need people.
 There’s a lot that can be done with a really big data analysis the big, big leaps forward in terms of conceptual understanding of how the genome works and how genes work, and which genes are important for which diseases and so forth.
 And that’s really important, and that has to be done by consortiums and and groups.
 There’s still a need for people to stop and say, How does this gene lead to disease?
 Okay, we know that this gene is is the one that’s responsible.
 But how does it work?
 And that still requires hand work instead of machine work.
 It still requires somebody to spend a lot of thinking and time focusing on little details.
 So there’s, there’s, there’s a place for both.
 And at the time that the genome project came along, most people were doing the detailed work on a small number of genes that we knew were associated with diseases or a small number of diseases altogether.
 Sometimes we didn’t know which gene was involved.
 They were just studying the aspects of the disease.
 And there was a feeling that knowing the genome sequence would just be overwhelming.
 Nobody would be able to figure it out.
 Certainly, at the time that the sequence was made, was generated, we didn’t know how to analyze it.
 It’s taken us all this time to get to the point where we can analyze it properly and have the tools to investigate it further in a big way, in a more genome wide way, the genome sequence was finally announced as finished in 2003 here we are, 21 years later, and I think the promise of it is really just beginning to explode.
 And it took that 20 years and people thought we can’t, what are we going to do for 20 years?
 We have to have some money to do these other things, or we won’t be able to interpret the genome anyway.
 So don’t do this, because it’s going to take money away from us.
 It’s going to change the model of how biological science is done, and it’s going to give us data that we don’t even know what to do with.
 How are we going to figure this out?
 So in the meanwhile, it’s sort of like, it’s sort of like the moonshot when they said they were going to the moon, we didn’t really know how to get there.
 When we said we was going to sequence the human genome, we didn’t really know how to get there.
 But we figured that out in the meanwhile, and then we had to figure out what, how to handle it, how to how to analyze it, and that was, it’s taken years.
 To get to the point where we can analyze it properly.
 And so there was a lot of controversy about that.
 In the meanwhile, my lab is going to shut down while you spend all this money on the sequence.
 And so it got pushed forward, basically by people outside of the biomedical research arena, technically, by the Department of Energy.
 Politically, they just decided they needed to have that sequence for their own reasons.
 But they were physicists, and they were used to working in these big projects, and they thought that’s the way to go.
 But they also could see that at the end of those 20 years, there was going to be tools in the hands of the world, scientists, physicians, patients, that we couldn’t get any other way.
 So it was pushed through by the physicists for political reasons, by the DOE people and people who were doing biology as well.
 And they just went ahead and paved the political way and got it started.
 And then NIH had no choice but to join in.
 And I think if you listen to say Jim Watson talk about it and so forth, he says the same thing.
 We had no choice, but we couldn’t stop it, so we had to take it over.

 Jack Faris 11:11

 That’s utterly fascinating, those folks.
 And there were many, as you say, who were either skeptical or outright opposed to the Human Genome Project in 2024 have many, if not all of them come around to say this was a good thing we did.
-Yes,

 Lisa Stubbs 11:34